cavalryjim/agilephd_blog/content/posts/django_eb_healcheck.md

 ### The Problem

 Elastic Beanstalk (EB) is an orchestration service offered by AWS for deploying web applications.
-The good think about EB is that it handles much of the setup for you.
+The good thing about EB is that it handles much of the setup for you.
 The bad thing is that EB also includes services, such as Healthchecks, that do not work for a Django app without additional setup.

 ![Severe](../../eb_severe.png)